 The Caring Connections program was originally developed in Spring 2020 to address the digital access crisis and to support engagement with families of pre-K-aged children in the city of Rochester.
 Since then, our program has evolved to become a program led by school family liaisons and supported by Children’s Institute staff, that provides parent education and connection via webinars, one-on-one support from “Caring Connectors” (parent/adult family educators), and parent discussion groups.
 The goal is to facilitate connections between preschool families and schools using innovative digital technologies, creating caring connections that improve preschool child and family wellbeing.

-- In Year 1 (2020-21), over 319 families participated throughout school-based and community-based sites.
+- In Year 1 (2020-21), over 319 preschool families participated throughout school-based and community-based sites.
 Devices (WiFi and tablets) were distributed to families in need of them, and family engagement specialists worked with families to enhance digital literacy and promote connectedness.
-In Year 1 of the intervention, we found that attendance rates were higher for children of families who participated in the program (see Duprey et al., 2021).
+Results showed that children’s attendance rates were higher for families who participated in the program (Duprey et al., 2021).

 Caring Connections will learn from you, as your family’s leader about how to best support YOUR goals, interests, and important family needs.

 Resources for Families

 Parent Resources suggested by Melissa Parrish, MA, Ed. from her workshop "Emotionally Healthy Children Matter!" presented as part of the "Empowering Families First" series, “Healthy Children Matter” workshop for RCSD Preschool Parents: Parent Resources - Emotionally Healthy Children Matter